 A good freelance contract should define the client, freelancer, scope, deliverables, timeline, fees, currency, payment schedule, expenses, revisions, confidentiality, intellectual property, termination, dispute process, and governing law.
 For international clients, be explicit about time zones, tax responsibility, exchange-rate handling, and who pays transfer or platform fees.

 Avoid arrangements that look like employment in substance: one full-time client, fixed hours, direct manager control, no right to delegate, no commercial risk, client-provided equipment, and deep integration into the client's organization can all increase classification risk.
+Local Austrian clients and clients with an Austrian office, manager, or establishment create the clearest practical risk because Austrian payroll, employment, and SVS consequences are easier to assert.
 A contract helps, but it does not override how the work actually happens.

 Austria looks at the substance of the working relationship.
 A person may be treated more like an employee if they are personally dependent, bound by instructions, integrated into the client's organization, working fixed hours, unable to substitute, and not operating with entrepreneurial risk.
 USP's new self-employed guidance contrasts independent work with personal dependency and instruction-bound employment.

 This matters for both sides.
 A client that treats a freelancer like staff can face employment, payroll, social security, and tax consequences.
 A freelancer can face SVS or tax corrections if the declared setup does not match reality.
+Risk is not limited to Austrian clients: a foreign EU or non-EU client can still create Austrian issues if the freelancer works from Austria under close client control, uses the client's Austrian workplace or equipment, reports to an Austrian team, or the client has an Austrian establishment.
+Remote specialist work for a foreign client with no Austrian establishment and genuine project autonomy is usually lower risk, but not risk-free.
 Keep multiple signs of independence where possible: project-based scopes, independent tools, separate branding, own schedule, commercial risk, and more than one client over time.

 Flexhire can help offset some misclassification risk because the freelancer works through a dedicated third-party platform, legally at arm's length from the end client, with clearer contracts, payment records, and a platform structure built around freelancer career growth.
 This does not eliminate risk: day-to-day control, working pattern, exclusivity, equipment, and the practical reality of the relationship still matter.